 Both state and federal welfare reform legislation emphasize personal responsibility, time-limited cash assistance benefits and the goal of work instead of public assistance.
 To support these mandates, TWC and the Boards developed a service delivery model with the goal of employment at the earliest opportunity for applicants and recipients of cash assistance.

 In FY’12, TWC established new program parameters to provide Boards with the flexibility to design and deliver services that assist Choices customers in entering employment quickly.
 Under 45 Code of Federal Regulations (CFR) §261.10(a)(2), states have the flexibility to define what it means to “engage in work.”
-For the purposes of the work participation rate, Texas considers a Choices-eligible individual to be engaged in work when participating in unsubsidized employment, subsidized employment, on-the-job training (OJT), or educational services for individuals who have not completed secondary school or received a HSE credential.

 All other Choices services are available for Choices customers to use prior to participation in employment activities.
-However, these services will not count toward the Board’s Choices performance measure(s).
-Boards have until the third month after the initial date a new Choices-eligible individual begins receiving TANF benefits to work with the individual before participation in the following activities is expected in the Board’s performance measure(s):

-Unsubsidized employment

-Subsidized employment

-OJT

-Educational services in the case of Choices-eligible individuals who are teen heads of household and have not completed secondary school or received a HSE credential

 A-104: Goal of Choices